 When in Ottawa, a visit to the historic Rideau Canal is a must!
 This UNESCO World Heritage Site is a major attraction that weaves its way gracefully through Ottawa’s charming downtown core.
 Discover the many ways you can explore this scenic waterway all year-round – along its banks, on its water and on its Skateway.

-Note: The Bytown Museum is closed until spring 2022; visit their website for online programming.
+Note: The Bytown Museum is closed until further notice; visit their website for online programming.

 The best way to start your Rideau Canal journey is to visit the Bytown Museum for an overview of the history of Ottawa from the construction of the canal to the city’s emergence as Canada’s capital.
 The museum is housed in Ottawa’s oldest stone building which was used as a treasury and storehouse during the waterway’s construction, and which is located beside the Ottawa Locks.